swoicik/fantasyfootball/index.md

 Each week, every team has a chance to earn 2 wins for their team.

 ### Playoff Schedule

+The playoffs will also begin 4 weeks prior to the end of the NFL season.
+The championship game is played the second to last week of the NFL season.
+For example during an 18 week NFL regular season, the leagues playoff games will begin week 15 and the championship game will be week 17.

+The top 6 teams, determmined by win/loss record, will make the playoffs.
+The 6 teams with the worst record will be entered into a consilation playoff bracket.

 ### Consilation Bracket

 ## Draft and Draft Order